 The law now requires solicitors to obtain satisfactory evidence of the identity of their clients, and sometimes people related to them.
 This is because solicitors who deal with money and property on behalf of their client can be used by criminals wishing to launder money.
 In order to comply with the law on money laundering, we will request evidence of your identity.
 If you cannot provide the specific identification requested, please contact us as soon as possible to discuss other ways to verify your identity.

 We are under a professional and legal obligation to keep your affairs confidential.
-However solicitors may be required by statute to make a disclosure to the Serious Organised Crime Agency in certain situations where they know or suspect that a transaction may involve money laundering or terrorist financing.
+However solicitors may be required by statute to make a disclosure to the National Crime Agency in certain situations where they know or suspect that a transaction may involve money laundering or terrorist financing.
 If we make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.

 If you try to circumvent this policy by depositing cash direct with our bank, we may charge you for any additional checks we decide are necessary to prove the source of the funds.